Introduction

 Support for cervical health

-Collagen is a major structural component of the extracellular matrix of the cervix, playing a crucial role in its integrity and mechanical resistance.
+Collagen is a major structural component of the extracellular matrix of the cervix, playing a crucial role in its integrity and mechanical strength.
 During pregnancy, the modulation of collagen synthesis and degradation is essential to ensure a balance between the rigidity and flexibility of the cervix, thus allowing its maintenance until term.

 II.
 Types and sources of collagen